thesayyn/protoc-gen-ts/README.md

 * With `--ts_opt=unary_rpc_promise=true`, the service definition will contain a promise based rpc with a calling pattern of `const result = await client.METHOD(message)`.
 Note: all of the `metadata` and `options` parameters are still available to you.

 * With `--ts_opt=grpc_package=xxxx`, you can specify a different package to import rather than `@grpc/grpc-js`.

+* With `--ts_opt=no_namespace`, you can control whether you get nested messages inside namespaces or prefixed with their parent message or directive.

 ## Roadmap